jmlacroix/jmlacroix.com-jekyll/_posts/archives/2010-09-22-cloudfront-hosting.markdown

 ---
 layout: post
-title: Hosting a static website on CloudFront
+title: Hosting a Static Website on CloudFront
-desc: An overview of the basic Amazon Web Services configuration you need to be able to publish a static site with S3 & CloudFront.
+short: cfhost
 ---

 I recently tried to use Amazon's CloudFront to host my static [Jekyll](http://jekyllrb.com)-generated homepage.
 Here's a couple of reasons I really wanted to do that: